-The total amount of dividends paid during the fiscal years endedJune 30, 2014, 2013 and 2012 was \$299 million, \$266 million and \$234 million, respectively.
-The increase in the amount of dividends paid during the fiscal year ended June 30, 2014 compared to the preceding fiscal year reflects the increase in the level of our quarterly dividend from \$0.40 to \$0.45 per share that was instituted during the three months ended September 30,2013.
-On July 8, 2014, we announced that our Board of Directors had authorized a further increase in the level of our quarterly dividend from \$0.45 to \$0.50 per share.
+The total amount of regular quarterly cash dividends paid during the fiscal years endedJune 30, 2015, 2014 and 2013 was \$324.8 million, \$298.9 million and \$265.9 million, respectively.
+The increase in the amount of regular quarterly cash dividends paid during the fiscal year endedJune 30, 2015 reflected the increase in the level of our regular quarterly cash dividend from \$0.45 to \$0.50 per share that was instituted during the three months ended September 30, 2014.
+The amount of accrued dividends payable for regular quarterly cash dividends on unvested restricted stock units with dividend equivalent rights was \$0.9 million as of June 30, 2015.
+We did not have accrued dividends payable in the fiscal years ended June 30, 2014 and 2013.
+These amounts will be paid upon vesting of the underlying unvested restricted stock units as described in Note 8, "Equity and Long-term Incentive Compensation Plans."
+On July 14, 2015, we announced that our Board of Directors had authorized a further increase in the level of our quarterly cash dividend from \$0.50 to \$0.52 per share.
+Refer to Note 19, "Subsequent Events" for additional information regarding the quarterly cash dividend increase announced subsequent to June 30, 2015.